Words and Actions

-But the words used and the tone of discussions and conversation speak to the true nature of the climate people work in and how the company is represented to and connects with its customers.
+But the words used and the tone of discussions and conversations speak to the true nature of the climate people work in and how the company is represented to its customers and connects with them.
 And it doesn’t take long for those customers to figure out if the attitudes of those employees are an anomaly or an accurate representation of the leadership.

-As a leader my task is two-fold: Determining if I am truly speaking and acting in a way that not only promotes but actually becomes the everyday interaction I expect from others.
+As a leader or a parent my task then is two-fold: Determining if I am truly speaking and acting in a way that not only promotes but actually becomes the everyday interaction I expect from my employees, my team members, my students, my congregation, my children.
 And then encouraging those around me with reminders and corrections if necessary to ensure those values and goals I hold dear are genuinely displayed.